jackoalan/llvm-mos/README.md

 - Aggregate types are returned by a pointer passed as an implicit first argument.
 The resulting function returns void.

 - ZP_PTR_1 and ZP_PTR_3 (and subregisters) are callee-saved.
 All other ZP locations, registers, and flags are caller-saved.
+The gap between the callee-saved registers balances beteen caller- and callee-saved registers if very little of the zero page is available.
+It's not use having more than two, since at most 4 bytes of hard stack is allowed per frame, and spilling zero page registers to the soft stack isn't worthwhile.

 - Variable arguments (those within the ellipses of the argument list) are passed through the stack.
 Named arguments before the variable arguments are